Home BrittanyA getaway to Bénodet in Brittany

 Where to eat seafood in Bénodet?
 Restaurant le Transat

 If you are a seafood lover like me, I recommend you go and treat yourself at the restaurant Le Transat.
-We sat on the terrace facing the Odet to enjoy the last rays of sunshine during this iodized dinner.
+We sat on the terrace facing the Odet to enjoy the last rays of sun during this iodized dinner.

-To taste: shellfish platter (€30 for one person) with 5 oysters, 150g of langoustines, 6 shrimp, sea snails, and whelks; plate of 9 hollow oysters from the house Cariou €18; mussels and fries €14.50; wine by the glass between €4.50 and €7.20.
+To taste: shellfish platter (€30 for one person) with 5 oysters, 150g of langoustines, 6 shrimp, periwinkles, and whelks; plate of 9 hollow oysters from the Cariou house €18; mussels and fries €14.50; wine by the glass between €4.50 and €7.20.

 Restaurant Le Transat